roscopeco/moxy/README.md

 As you can see, by default Moxy doesn't care if there are extra invocations between the mocks you're checking order for.
-If you want to make sure the methods were called strictly in order, with no additional mock invocations between them, you can use the _exclusivelyInOrder()_ method instead:
+If you want to make sure the methods were called strictly in order, with no additional mock invocations between them, you can use the _exclusivelyInThatOrder()_ method instead:

 ```java
 mock.hasTwoArgs("Joe", 5);